linux-test-project/lcov/tests/README.md

 simply run `make check`.
 The resulting output is written to the terminal and stored in a log file.

+You can modify some aspects of testing by specifying additional parameters on `make` invocation:

+  - SIZE

+    Select the size of the artifical coverage files used for testing.
+    Supported values are small, medium, and large.

+    The default value is small.

+    Example usage:

+    ```
+    make check SIZE=small|medium|large
+    ```

+  - LCOVFLAGS

+    Specify additional parameters to pass to the `lcov` tool during testing.

+  - GENHTMLFLAGS

+    Specify additional parameters to pass to the `genhtml` tool during testing.

 Adding new tests
 ----------------